ajdavis/emptysquare-hugo/emptysquare/content/who-can-you-trust.md

 So I said, "Well, alright, let's do this.
 If this is it, then let's get it over with."

-That's pretty good attitude.
+That's a pretty good attitude.
 Handling life as it comes.
 But a couple of hours later I did not have a good attitude.
 I decided that the thing to do was to get out into the neighborhood on my bike and try to stock up.
 We stocked up a little bit two months ago when we got the instructions that we should be prepared for up to two weeks of self-isolation, but we'd used up some of our reserves and we weren't prepared anymore for that.
 So I figured if Keishin is sick, and if I might get sick, and if we need to quarantine ourselves, we're going to need some stuff.

 So I went out.
 And Walmart was out of toilet paper, and CVS was out of toilet paper, and the grocery store was closed early for some reason.
 I came home empty-handed.